Best Kalyana Mantapas in Bangalore: Affordable & Premium

 - Purpose-built logistics — The kitchen, dining, and ceremony spaces are designed for Indian wedding flow.
 Hotels retrofit event spaces for weddings; mantapas were built for them.

-Community vs Commercial Mantapas
+How Do Community and Commercial Mantapas Differ?

 Community-Run Mantapas